cea-hpc/modules/doc/source/module.rst

    .. versionchanged:: 5.4
       Multiple values may be set on one variant search criterion to select modules providing any of these variant values

+   .. versionchanged:: 5.5
+      ``not:`` prefix for variant search criterion added to select modules not matching specified variant values

 .. _Extra match search: